 - 1031 Exchange rules specifically identify the following property types as not like kind to real estate assets: inventory or stock in trade, stocks, bonds, or notes, other securities or debt, partnership interests, and certificates of trust.

 - To ensure that the “like kind” test is met, 1031 Exchangers should work with their CPA and/or lawyer to ensure the transaction is completed correctly.

-Fortunately, there is a provision in the IRS tax code that allows the investor/taxpayer to defer taxes on the gain for an indefinite period of time if they “exchange” the proceeds of the sale into a new property that is considered “like kind.”
+Fortunately, there is a provision in the IRS tax code that allows the investor/taxpayer to defer capital gains taxes for an indefinite period of time if they “exchange” the proceeds of the sale into a new property that is considered “like-kind.”
 This type of transaction is known as a “1031 Exchange” or a “Like-Kind Exchange.”

-In order to understand what “like kind” property is, it is first necessary to define how a gain is calculated on a tax return and how a 1031 Exchange is used to defer taxes on it.
+In order to understand what a “like-kind” property is, it is first necessary to define how a gain is calculated on a tax return and how a 1031 Exchange is used to defer taxes on it.